What Happens When Water Stops Running During a Blackout?

 When power becomes unstable or fails entirely, it impacts more than just lights and electronics.
 It disrupts the systems that move and treat water.

-That connection is what turns a power issue into a water crisis.
+That dependence on electrical infrastructure is what allows a power problem to rapidly evolve into a water crisis.

 As outlined in Grid-Down Survival Power: The Off-Grid Energy Playbook, once infrastructure begins losing power, the effects ripple outward—water being one of the first critical systems affected.